Rotimi Salami: Early life and education

 He is a native of Lagos State and a graduate of sociology from Lagos State University.
 He also holds a Diploma Certificate from the New York Film Academy.

 Career

 He started acting in 2007 where he featured in his first movie, Unknown Revenge, and later ventured into television series.
 His first movie as a director is a television series called Kuti's career Palace.

 Personal life

-He got married in 2015 to Jumoke Salami and they are blessed with two children.
+He got married in 2015 to Jumoke Salami and they have two children.

 Filmography

 He has featured in various series like Tinsel, Superstory, Silent Night, About to Wed, Dear Mother, Kuti's Career Palace, Emerald, Alan Poza, Bella's Place, Leave My Boyfriend, 11th Hour, Papa Ajasco and Crack in the Wall; and various movies: